November 25, 2023 – March 31, 2024

 The team’s meeting place is directly below the Summit Hotel clock tower.
 Athletes should be ready to go at 8:45 AM in order to board the lift promptly at 9:00 AM.

 The head coaches of each program are responsible for posting and updating training schedules to each program’s respective TeamReach group.

 We feel your pain.
 We’re helped immensely by our sponsors, and we do our best to keep our overhead low in order to keep program prices in check.
 Nevertheless, program fees, equipment, and travel conspire to make skiing and ski racing expensive.

 To make it less so, take advantage of early season program pricing and multi-program purchase discounts.
 Installment payment plans may be available on certain transactions.

 Purchase used equipment via Montana Ski Racing Classified on Facebook and area ski swaps.
 (Bridger Ski Foundation hosts a great swap every Fall in Bozeman.)
 Last but not least, apply for a scholarship!

-Enter an athlete’s birthdate in the following spreadsheet, and it will return the athlete’s U.S. Ski & Snowboard age class for the current competition year:
+Enter an athlete’s birthdate in this spreadsheet, and it will return the athlete’s U.S. Ski & Snowboard age class for the current competition year.